 Apply some water around the edges of the dough.
 To shape the gujiya you can use any of the methods described below:

-Place 1-2 teaspoon of filling in the center of the each disc.
+Place 1-2 teaspoons of filling in the center of each disc.

-Now, gently lift one side of the disc, and place it over the other half, to foam a half moon shape, as shown in pic.
+Now, gently lift one side of the disc, and place it over the other half, to form a half-moon shape, as shown in the pic.

 Gently, press the edges to seal them.
 You can use a fork to give it a nice pattern, as shown in pic.

-Place the shaped gujiya on to a baking sheet, and cover it with a clean kitchen towel, while you finish shaping rest of the gujiya.
+Place the shaped gujiya onto a baking sheet, and cover it with a clean kitchen towel, while you finish shaping the rest of the gujiya.

-Place the disc on to gujiya mold, add 1-2 teaspoons of the filling.
+Place the disc onto to gujiya mold, and add 1-2 teaspoons of the filling.

 Apply some water around the edges of the dough.

-Place the shaped gujiya on to a baking sheet, and cover it with a clean kitchen towel, while you finish shaping rest of the gujiya.
+Place the shaped gujiya onto a baking sheet, and cover it with a clean kitchen towel, while you finish shaping the rest of the gujiya.

 Using a pastry brush apply some melted ghee or oil on all the gujiya.

-Bake the gujiya for 25-30 minutes, turn them half way through, apply melted ghee on the gujiya and continue to bake until the outer crust is nice and light brown in color.
+Bake the gujiya for 25-30 minutes, turn them halfway through, apply melted ghee on the gujiya, and continue to bake until the outer crust is nice and light brown.

-Note: Different oven work differently, please keep an eye on these as they can get burnt quickly.
+Note: Different ovens work differently, please keep an eye on these as they can get burnt quickly.
 It took me around 26 minutes of cooking time.

 Pic Shown: Oven Baked Gujiya (Karanji)